setiawand/appsmith/README.md

 # appsmith

-This application use as backed app running on heroku [AppSmith](https://appsmith.herokuapp.com/)
+This application use as backend app running on heroku [AppSmith](https://appsmith.herokuapp.com/)